websanco/liferay-learn/docs/dxp/7.x/en/site-building/mobile-device-rules/creating-mobile-device-rules.md

 ## Adding Mobile Device Actions

-Once you've created some mobile device families and added some rules to them, you're ready to create some actions.
-The actions defined for a family determine what happens to a request when the device is detected and the family has been found to apply.
+Once you've created some mobile device families and added some rules to them, add mobile device actions.
+These actions defined for a family determine what happens to a request when the device is detected and the family has been found to apply.

 ```tip::
    The Audience Targeting application offers a *Device* rule that evaluates whether a User is accessing content using a particular device family.
 This rule is integrated with the Mobile Device Families app.